 A: In most cases, the grade in the Pre-ID file overrides all other grades.
 When a Pre-ID label is not present or if the grade on the Pre-ID label does not correspond with the grade span on the Answer Book, the grade bubbled on the Answer Book overrides all other grades.
 If no grade is filled in on the Answer Book, the grade from the GIS is applied.

-If a student's grade from the Pre-ID label is different from the grade span of the Answer Book and no grade is bubbled on the Answer Book or the GIS, the student is assigned the grade of the other students in the same grade group if at least 80 percent of the group is in the same grade.
+If a student's grade from the Pre-ID label is different from the test grade span of the Answer Book, and no grade is bubbled in the appropriate field on the Answer Book or the GIS, the student is assigned the grade of the other students in the same grade group if at least 80 percent of the group is in the same grade.

 Q: What will each Tutorial cover?

-A: Tutorials are designed to be short (8–12 minutes) demonstrations on how to use CELDT Web-based applications.
-Tutorials are planned for the following applications for the 2013–14 Edition: Initial Test Materials Ordering, Pre-Identification, Local Scoring Tool, Packing Scorable Test Materials, and Data Review Module (DRM).
+A: Tutorials are designed to be short demonstrations (8–12 minutes) on how to use CELDT Web-based applications.
+Tutorials are planned for the following applications for the 2014–15 Edition: Initial Test Materials Ordering, Pre-Identification, Local Scoring Tool, Packing Scorable Test Materials, and Data Review Module (DRM).

-Q: Can the district download the Fundamental videos?
+Q: Can the district download the Fundamentals videos?

 A: Yes.
-The Fundamental videos are available for download in MP4 format in both English and Spanish.
-The district may also download the closed caption file in both languages and load it to a local video player.
+The Fundamentals videos are available for download in MP4 format in both English and Spanish.
+The district may also download the closed captioned file in both languages and load it to a local video player.